CodeStix/typed-react-form/docs/reference/ChildForm.md

 ---
 layout: default
 parent: Reference
-title: ChildForm component
+title: ObjectField component
 ---

 # `<ObjectField />`

-Use the `ChildForm` component if you want to make fields inside an object field available to inputs.
-This is a wrapper around [`useChildForm`](/typed-react-form/reference/useChildForm).
+Use the `ObjectField` component if you want to make fields inside an object field available to inputs.
+This is a wrapper around [`useObjectField`](/typed-react-form/reference/useObjectField).

 ## Props